 - varying or removing the council tax discount on second homes

 - varying or removing the council tax discount or increasing the tax due on long-term empty homes

 This is shown separately for the amount earmarked for affordable housing and the amount that is additional income for councils.

 The SHIP should set out local authorities’ plans for using the revenue earmarked for affordable housing.
 This should include:

 - how many units will be (or have been) provided, by financial year for the last 3 years (including the year for the SHIP)

-Linking to your Local Housing Strategy, the SHIP should explain the local authority’s investment plans to manage the number of second homes, if this is a cause for concern locally.
+Linking to your Local Housing Strategy, the SHIP should explain the local authority’s investment plans to manage the number of second homes and to increase occupancy levels throughout the year, if this is a cause for concern locally.

 At a time of great housing pressure, every home matters.
 Homes remaining empty are a wasted resource that could be brought back into use as warm safe housing that meets peoples’ needs.
 Local authorities should use the SHIP to set out their investment plans for empty homes services, for example funding empty homes officer posts.

 The SHIP should provide a summary of existing empty homes services and any local grant/loan funds.
 Details of any future planned actions to help more owners to bring their homes back into use should also be set out.
 Please provide a breakdown of how current services and any future planned actions will be funded, for example, revenue raised from the application of the council tax long-term empty homes surcharge.

 The SHIP should also set out an overview of the numbers of empty homes brought back into use over the last three financial years detailing for each year: